 Approximately one in ten jobs in Hamburg has some connection with cargo handling at the Port of Hamburg.
 This means that the port and associated industries are major employers in the greater Hamburg metropolitan region.
 HHLA handles over three-quarters of Hamburg’s container throughput or more than half of the total throughput in tonnes.
 The company therefore sees itself as an integral part of economic development in the greater Hamburg metropolitan region.
 It is well aware of its responsibility towards society both here and at all its other sites.

 HHLA engages in regular dialogue with its stakeholders.
 Sustainability strategy The company also promotes a number of educational projects focusing on the port and logistics.

 Recognising the link between the port, logistics and the water helps us understand the global division of labour and the importance of sustainable business activities.
 HHLA’s support for educational projects focuses on the “Hafen-Scouts”.
-This project was jointly initiated by HHLA, the Hafenmuseum Hamburg and the State Institute for Teacher Training and School Development in 2015.
+This project was successfully initiated by HHLA, the Hafenmuseum Hamburg and the State Institute for Teacher Training and School Development in 2015.
 It teaches fourth-grade schoolchildren about the transportation of goods around the world, how the port works and what careers the port offers.
-During the reporting period, this project could only be held to a limited extent due to the coronavirus pandemic.
-The project recorded a total of 482 participants in 2020.
+In the reporting period, this educational project could only be continued after the summer holidays due to the pandemic.
+The number of participants increased to 685 in 2021 (previous year: 482).